BIOS-IMASL/cheshift/README.md

 Citation
 --------
-If you find this plugin (or the information contained in this repository) usefull, please cite us.
+If you find this plugin (or the information contained in this repository) useful, please cite us.

 Martin O.A.
 Arnautova Y.A.
 Icazatti A.A.
 Scheraga H.A. and Vila J.A.
 A Physics-Based Method to Validate and Repair Flaws in Protein Structures.
 Proc Natl Acad Sci USA 2013, vol. 110 16826-16831.